 As you hike this area, take the time to explore the trails along the river or around the lakes.
 You may find a place to sit and restore your soul in the roar of the rapids or the peacefulness of the lakes.
 If you need a place to get away from it all, this is a great choice.
 And don’t forget your bug spray in the summer months!

 To get to the trailhead of this wonderful hike, follow State Route 410 from Enumclaw through the small town of Greenwater.
-A couple miles out of town, take a left on Road 70.
+A couple of miles out of town, take a left on Road 70.
 Stay on this road for 8 miles and cross a bridge.
 Take a right at the sign for the trail.
 Across another small bridge and a short distance down this road is the parking lot.
 Vehicles turn right, those with horse trailers turn left.
 NOTE: Just before entering the parking lots there is a large sign on the left with historical information about the Naches Trail, originally used by the Indians of the area to connect to the tribes around Yakima.
 Later, it was used by fur traders and settlers coming to the Puget Sound area.
 An interesting piece of history worth taking the time to read.

 By Mary Janosik, Visit Rainier Hiking Expert